An Ordeal in Prague | National Review

 In the Czech press, there were reports of a Russian assassination plot against Kolar and the two other mayors: Zdenek Hrib and Pavel Novotny.
 The reports were of a poison plot, in particular.
 Weeks later, the Czech prime minister, Andrej Babis, said that “the whole case was a result of infighting between staffers” at the Russian embassy.
 “One of them sent to our counter-intelligence service false information about a planned attack.”

-Get this: After Prague 6 removed the Konev statue, the Russian government passed a law, making it a crime to “desecrate” Soviet military symbols.
-The law applies to foreigners, at least in the Russian government’s mind.
+And get this: After Prague 6 removed the Konev statue, the Russian government passed a law, making it a crime to “desecrate” Soviet military symbols.
+The law applies to foreigners, at least in the mind of the Russian government.
 Kolar and other Prague offenders were tried — in absentia, of course — and convicted.
 They were sentenced to three years’ imprisonment in Russia.

 It’s one thing to be cursed and threatened — even prosecuted — by Russians, says Kolar.
 It’s another to be cursed and threatened by your fellow Czechs, in your own language.
 Kolar has received mail of the “rape your wife and kill your children” variety.

-The Czech Republic is badly split, Kolar explains, between people in the Havel tradition of freedom and democracy, and people who align themselves with Russia and a pan-Slavism.
-The latter group is now larger than the first.
-They are often called “nationalist,” but that is a curious designation, given their deference to Moscow and their taste for pan-Slavism.

-Milos Zeman, the Czech president, is a strong ally of Putin (and of Xi Jinping in China, for that matter).
-A former Communist, Zeman today is a socialist and populist.
-One detail might suggest a broader picture of the man: In 2018, he refused to participate in 50th-anniversary commemorations of the Prague Spring.
+Through it all, President Zeman stood with the Kremlin and against the Prague mayors.
+He denounced the removal of the Konev statue as “ridiculous and miserable.”
+Fair enough.
+Everyone is entitled to his opinion.
+Yet Kolar makes an important point.

-Zeman “never stood up for any of us,” says Kolar, referring to what the mayors endured from Russia.
+The president “never stood up for any of us,” he says.
 “He never said, ‘These three men are Czech politicians, elected in democratic elections, and you have no right to tell them what to do or to dictate to any of us.’”
 On the contrary, Zeman was in harmony with the Kremlin.
+Kolar fears that the country is in a new era of “normalization.”

+Czechs are badly split, he says.
+On one side are people in the Havel tradition of freedom, democracy, and human rights; on the other are people who align themselves with Russia and a pan-Slavism.
+The latter group enjoys the upper hand.
+They are more numerous.

+These people are often called “nationalist,” but that is a mis-designation — or flawed designation — given the deference of these people to Moscow and their taste for pan-Slavism.
+Nationalism surely entails a national pride.

-Ondrej Kolar points out that Czechs lost their democracy in the years after the war.
-It slipped away from them between 1945 and 1948.
-Kolar and his allies are loath to see it slip away again.
+Kolar points out that Czechs lost their democracy in the years after the war: 1945 to 1948.
+He and his allies are loath to see it slip away again.

-Note: Editor’s Note: Below is an expanded version of a piece published in the current issue of National Review.